antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 ---------

-From experiments in our lab it became evident that the two cell types found in Neuroblastoma were able to switch.
+Experiments showed that the two cell types found in Neuroblastoma were able to switch.
 After a given period of time cells in dishes changed their nature as was proven by the expression of certain marker proteins on their surface.<br>
-Now that we have a candidate Transcription Factor we can try to investigate its relevance in this plasticity by manipulating the gene in cell lines we grow in the lab.
+Now that we have a candidate Transcription Factor we can try to investigate its relevance for plasticity by manipulating the gene in cell lines that we grow in the lab.

 ---------